tradingview/rest_integrations_docs/source/trading/UI_elements.rst

 Account Manager
 ...............

-*Account manager* is a page in the bottom widget.
-This page can have multiple tables.
+*Account manager* is a panel on the bottom of the screen.
+This panel can have multiple tables.
 The *Account Manager* can be configured both at the broker configuration level and for each individual subaccount separately.
 You should use one of these options.

 * At the broker level use `/config`_ → ``d`` → ``accountManager``.
 * At the subaccount level use `/accounts`_ → ``d`` → ``ui`` → ``accountManager``.